 Representations and Warranties. (a) Of DevCo.
-DevCo represents and warrants to PEC, as of the Effective Time, as follows: (i) that it has full power, authority and legal right to execute and deliver this Agreement and consummate the transactions contemplated hereby; (ii) that this Agreement has been duly authorized, executed and delivered by it and constitutes the legal, valid and binding obligation of it, enforceable against it in accordance with this Agreement’s terms; (iii) that the execution, delivery and performance of this Agreement by it will not (a) require the consent or approval of any person or entity other than has been previously obtained, or (b) violate the charter or organizational documents of it; and (iv) that all governmental approvals from any governmental authority that DevCo is required to obtain in order to execute and deliver this Agreement and consummate the transactions contemplated hereby have been obtained and are in full force and effect.
+DevCo represents and warrants to PEC, as of the Effective Time, as follows: (i) that it has full power, authority and legal right to execute and deliver this Agreement and consummate the transactions contemplated hereby; (ii) that this Agreement has been duly authorized, executed and delivered by it and constitutes the legal, valid and binding obligation of it, enforceable against it in accordance with this Agreement’s terms; (iii) that the execution, delivery and performance of this Agreement by it will not (a) require the consent or approval of any person or entity other than has been previously obtained, (b) violate the charter or organizational documents of it, or (c) violate any applicable law, judgment, decree, order or ruling of any court or governmental authority, in each case, applicable to DevCo, that would in any way materially adversely affect the transactions contemplated in this Agreement; and (iv) that all governmental approvals from any governmental authority that DevCo is required to obtain in order to execute and deliver this Agreement and consummate the transactions contemplated hereby have been obtained and are in full force and effect.
 DevCo further represents, warrants and covenants to PEC as follows: (i) that it has good and valid title to the Assigned Rights; (ii) that such title is hereby conveyed to PEC free and clear of any and all liens or encumbrances created by it; (iii) that it will, at its own cost, indemnify, defend and hold PEC harmless of and from any and all claims, liabilities, obligations, costs and expenses of any nature whatsoever, including reasonable attorneys’ fees, arising from or out of the gross negligence or willful misconduct of DevCo with respect to the Assigned Contracts occurring on or before the Effective Time.

 (b) Of ENA.
-ENA represents and warrants to PEC, as of the Effective Time, as follows: (i) that it has full power, authority and legal right to execute and deliver this Agreement and consummate the transactions contemplated hereby; (ii) that this Agreement has been duly authorized, executed and delivered by it and constitutes the legal, valid and binding obligation of it, enforceable against it in accordance with this Agreement’s terms; (iii) that the execution, delivery and performance of this Agreement by it will not (a) require the consent or approval of any person or entity other than has been previously obtained, or (b) violate the charter or organizational documents of it; and (iv) that all governmental approvals from any governmental authority that are required to be obtained in order to execute and deliver this Agreement and consummate the transactions contemplated hereby have been obtained and are in full force and effect.
+ENA represents and warrants to PEC, as of the Effective Time, as follows: (i) that it has full power, authority and legal right to execute and deliver this Agreement and consummate the transactions contemplated hereby; (ii) that this Agreement has been duly authorized, executed and delivered by it and constitutes the legal, valid and binding obligation of it, enforceable against it in accordance with this Agreement’s terms; (iii) that the execution, delivery and performance of this Agreement by it will not (a) require the consent or approval of any person or entity other than has been previously obtained, (b) violate the charter or organizational documents of it, or (c) violate any applicable law, judgment, decree, order, regulation or ruling of any court or governmental authority relating to the execution and delivery of this Agreement and the consummation of the transactions contemplated hereby; (iv) that all governmental approvals from any governmental authority that are required to be obtained in order to execute and deliver this Agreement and consummate the transactions contemplated hereby have been obtained and are in full force and effect, and (v) ENA has not taken any action to create any right, title or interest in favor of any party in, to or under the Assigned Contracts; and (vi) to ENA’s knowledge, GE and DevCo are not in material breach of or in material default under, and no event has occurred which would constitute a material default by GE or DevCo under any provision of, the Assigned Contracts and ENA has not received written notice from any other party to the Assigned Contracts that GE or DevCo is in breach of any of the Assigned Contracts.